Close

 Collect essential documents including:

-Important: Ensure all documents are in English or officially translated.
+Ensure all documents are in English or officially translated and available in digital format for upload.

 Step 4: Pay Processing Fees